January 25-26, 2019

-Senior Advisor to Learning Forward (former deputy executive director and president).
+Senior Advisor to Learning Forward (former Deputy Executive Director).

 Schools consist of multiple communities of practice working simultaneously.
 These communities exist as grade-level or department teams, school divisions, school committees, professional learning communities, and other formats.
 Educators recognize the power of collaboration, desire more of it, and are benefiting from an increase in designated time for it, yet they are sometimes disappointed that what happens within a community is not as easy or purpose-driven as they imagine.